renatocfrancisco/hltb-steam-project/README.md

 ### To do

-- [ ] App must have a list of owned games
+- [X] App must have a list of owned games
 - [ ] App must have a separate list of free to play
 - [ ] App must have a separate list of ignored games
 - [ ] App must have a separate list of completed games
-- [ ] App must show a release date for each game
-- [ ] App must show "how long to beat" for each game
+- [X] App must show "how long to beat" for each game
 - [ ] App must have filters for each list - The filters must be: OLD, NEW, SHORT, LONG
-- [ ] App must have an option to randomly focus/select a game from the list
+- [ ] App must have an option to randomly focus/select a game from the list with a button named RANDOM

-- [ ] User must have an option to set a game as completed, currently playing or ignored
+- [ ] User must have an option to set a game as completed or ignored

 *Optional*:

+- [ ] App must show a release date for each game
 - [ ] App must show a status of reviews or a SteamDb Rating for each game
 - [ ] App must show the metacritic score for each game
 - [ ] App must have a new filter for "POSITIVELY REVIEWED" games